sagemath/sage/CODE_OF_CONDUCT.md

 originator from Sage communication channels; please see the manual for details.

-In cases not involving clear severe and obvious breaches of this code of conduct, the process for acting on any received code of conduct violation report will be:
+In cases not involving clear severe and obvious breaches of this Code of Conduct, the process for acting on any received Code of Conduct violation report will be:

 - acknowledgement that the report has been received